jamesloper/blog/_posts/2021-08-20-three-ways-to-calculate-distance-between-two-coordinates.md

 <!--more-->

-## The haversine function
+## The one you probably already know

 This is a pretty solid way to calculate distances.
-Its main criticism is that it assumes the earth is a sphere, when it is in fact an ellipsoid.
-Despite this, the algorithm is more prevalent than the often ignored but more accurate Vicenty algorithm, which is unbelievably computationally expensive.
-Nevertheless, the haversine algorithm still involves 7 computationally expensive trigonometric functions (4 sin, 2 cos, 1 atan), pows and two square roots and looks like this:
+Although it assumes the earth is a sphere, it is widely agreed that this is the way, it sacrifices very little, and reaches a good level of speed.
+Despite it being the more performant among the top distance algorithms, the haversine still involves 7 computationally expensive trigonometric functions (4 Sin, 2 Cos, 1 Atan), Pows and two square roots and looks like this:

 ``` javascript
 const R = 6378.137;